Roger D Metcalf DDS, JD

 And I do understand that IRB requirements and HIPAA and ethical constraints sometimes grossly hamper the research we are able to do with living human subjects, but, nonetheless, if one is determined, it can be done.

 So, do some research!
 Proper, well-thought-out, well-designed research.
-We need to get past all the personal disputes we’ve been having and instead we need to-–as is popular to say at this time—follow the science.
+We need to get past all the personal and acrimonious disputes we’ve been having and instead we need to-–as is popular to say at this time—follow the science.
 Do the unbiased research and let the chips fall where they may.
 But we need to move forward.
-It’s time….because none of us want innocent people sitting in jail.

 But you know what?